pitivi/pitivi/docs/Plugins.md

 inside the plugin though all its lifetime.

-API for UI integration allow to insert new menu items, leaving to the plugin the responsability to remove the inserted items when it is unloaded.
+API for UI integration allow to insert new menu items, leaving to the plugin the responsibility to remove the inserted items when it is unloaded.
 The same logic is applied when additional output formats are provided by the plugin, those must be removed from available output format by the plugin itself when it is deactivated.

-Strength points of the Jokosher approach are a well designed and lightweight plugin manager; the possiblity to store plugins in python eggs that simplifies a lot the deployment of new plugins; a clean set of API the plugin can use to interact with the host application; the possibility to add new output formats; the possibility to save plugin's preferences without having the plugin care about serialization procedures.
+Strength points of the Jokosher approach are a well designed and lightweight plugin manager; the possibility to store plugins in python eggs that simplifies a lot the deployment of new plugins; a clean set of API the plugin can use to interact with the host application; the possibility to add new output formats; the possibility to save plugin's preferences without having the plugin care about serialization procedures.

-Weak points of this architecture are a limited UI integration beccause plugins wich uses only the API can insert menu items only under the “plugin” submenu; the creation of a preferences file for each plugin available could lead to a pollution of config files; leaving to plugins the duty of removing UI enhancements they inserted could lead to waste of memory if the plugin writer does not make a good job, a defaulf approach for cleaning would be preferrable.
+Weak points of this architecture are a limited UI integration because plugins which uses only the API can insert menu items only under the “plugin” submenu; the creation of a preferences file for each plugin available could lead to a pollution of config files; leaving to plugins the duty of removing UI enhancements they inserted could lead to waste of memory if the plugin writer does not make a good job, a defaulf approach for cleaning would be preferable.

 ## The Trac way